zink-lang/zink/docs/compiler/control-flow.md

 # Control Flow

-EVM doesn't have instructions for the custom conrol flows, however zink implements them with `JUMPI` and `JUMP`, which includes:
+EVM doesn't have instructions for the custom control flows, however zink implements them with `JUMPI` and `JUMP`, which includes:

 - `if`